jorol/SWIB2014-Catmandu/Catmandu.md

 * **Exporters** are Catmandu packages to export items from an application.

-* **Iterables** are the bread and butter of Catmandu.
-Every stream of data, if it comes from Iterators, Fixes or Stores is an iterator.
-Iterators can be connected to other iterators to make processing chains.
+* **Iterables** - Every stream of data, if it comes from Iterators, Fixes or Stores is an iterator.
 With Iterators the memory consumption of your program is low: you can process Gigabytes, Terabytes of input data without ever running out of memory.

 ## Importer/Exporter